 Furthermore, when Poppy encouraged Angel to mince and eat a human he and the audience were made to feel uncomfortable.
 It was repulsive to see a human being used for meat.
 It also compelled the audience to feel that Poppy should be punished.
 As Poppy was a spokesperson for the hypocrisies of human kind, perhaps this was included to make us think about why we have an issue with eating humans when we are animals too.

 When we eat non-human meat no one is punished, despite the vast amount of cruelty involved to produce it.
 Morally, most people are against animal cruelty.
 Very few people would see an animal crying out for help, whilst it was about to have it’s throat slit, and be fine with it/ let it happen.
 This highlights that humans are not meant to eat meat, as a lion, for example, would have it’s mouthwatering at the sight of this.
 However, a lot of meat eaters would pay someone to do this for them and still claim to be ‘animal lovers.’
-Deep down and morally people do not like animal cruelty, yet they contribute to it everyday though eating meat, dairy and eggs and thus this leads them to be hypocritical (without maybe even realising it-I certainly did not think about it when I was not vegan).
+Deep down and morally people do not like animal cruelty, yet they contribute to it everyday through eating meat, dairy and eggs and thus this leads them to be hypocritical (without maybe even realising it-I certainly did not think about it when I was not vegan).
 Therefore, Poppy’s statement ‘viva las vegan’ may be implying that vegans are not hypocritical, as they would accept that eating any animal is wrong, if they claim to love them, and so their morals and actions align.
 This opposes, say, meat eater’s morals who claim to love animals, whilst eating them.
-It is almost the same as someone say they love their mum and then continuing to eat her.
-Those who eat meat tend to love pets, not animals and so are hypocritical in that respect.
+Those who eat meat cannot say they love animals, as they endorse cruelty against them by supporting the meat, dairy and egg industries and so are hypocritical in that respect.

 ‘Viva Las Vegas’ celebarates Vegas, a place of pleasure, where, commonly, you will find a lot of drug and alcohol use, strippers and gluttonous behaviour.
 All these things are unhealthy and can be dangerous.
 By using the phrase ‘Viva Las Vegan’ Poppy presents a juxtapositon, as veganism is associated with celebrating healthy eating, being anti -hypocritcal and compassionate.
 Therefore, perhaps Poppy’s message was that we celebrate the wrong things in society and we should be focussing on being less hypocritcal with our actions.
 After all, her life ended on a high and this could be owing to the fact she accepted her own hypocracy.